Why Use Plant Guards?

 The spirals are translucent, allowing some light in.
 They have holes for ventilation, and hold their shape well for long enough that the plant inside can establish properly - i.e. for several years.
 They're robust and have the right springiness to fit and remain in place.

-They're currently more expensive than the old guards, but we hope prices will fall as demand increases.
+They're currently a little more expensive than the old guards, but we much prefer them.

 We supply the guards with canes.